 Parkinson’s is a progressive neurodegenerative disease mainly affecting middle-aged and elderly people.
 Some symptoms of dementia may be the result of Parkinson’s disease — referred to as Parkinson’s disease dementia.

-Scientists suggest that Parkinson’s disease may derive from lowered dopamine production and is most commonly expressed by muscular strains, tremor, and slow, flawed movement.
+Scientists suggest that Parkinson’s disease may derive from lowered dopamine production and is most commonly expressed by muscular strains, tremors, and slow, flawed movement.

 4. Lewy Bodies Dementia